-Table 5 below presents total credit risk exposures for our loans, loans held for sale, leases, contractual commitments to extend credit, and letters of credit.
+Table 5 below presents total credit risk exposures for our loans, loans held for sale, leases, contractual commitments to extend credit, and letters of credit for the period ended September 30, 2021.
 This table is categorized by counterparty types for both commercial and retail loan products.